wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-network-nsg-manage-log.md

 4. In the **Settings** blade, click **Diagnostics**, and then in the **Diagnostics** pane, next to **Status**, click **On**
 5. In the **Settings** blade, click **Storage Account**, and either select an existing storage account, or create a new one.

->[AZURE.INFORMATION] Audit logs do not require a separate storage account.
+>[AZURE.NOTE] Audit logs do not require a separate storage account.
 The use of storage for event and rule logging will incur service charges.

 6. In the drop-down list just under **Storage Account**, select whether you want to log events, counters, or both, and then click **Save**.